-Leviticus 26 – Blessings and Curses
+Leviticus 26 – Blessing and Curses

-A. Blessings and curses for Israel.
+A. Blessings on obedient Israel.

 ‘You shall not make idols for yourselves; neither a carved image nor a sacred pillar shall you rear up for yourselves; nor shall you set up an engraved stone in your land, to bow down to it; for I am the LORD your God.
 You shall keep My Sabbaths and reverence My sanctuary: I am the LORD.

 ‘If you walk in My statutes and keep My commandments, and perform them, then I will give you rain in its season, the land shall yield its produce, and the trees of the field shall yield their fruit.
 Your threshing shall last till the time of vintage, and the vintage shall last till the time of sowing; you shall eat your bread to the full, and dwell in your land safely.
 I will give peace in the land, and you shall lie down, and none will make you afraid; I will rid the land of evil beasts, and the sword will not go through your land.
 You will chase your enemies, and they shall fall by the sword before you.
 Five of you shall chase a hundred, and a hundred of you shall put ten thousand to flight; your enemies shall fall by the sword before you.
-For I will look on you favorably and make you fruitful, multiply you and confirm My covenant with you.
-You shall eat the old harvest, and clear out the old because of the new.
-I will set My tabernacle among you, and My soul shall not abhor you.
-I will walk among you and be your God, and you shall be My people.
-I am the LORD your God, who brought you out of the land of Egypt, that you should not be their slaves; I have broken the bands of your yoke and made you walk upright.

 a.
 If you walk in My statutes and keep My commandments, and perform them, then I will give you rain in its season: God was determined to reveal Himself to the world through Israel, either by making them so blessed, the world would know only God could have blessed them so; or by making them so cursed, that only God could have cursed them and cause them to still survive.
 The choice was up to Israel.

-b.
+a.
 And confirm My covenant with you: As a literary form, this chapter is similar to ancient treaties between a king and his people; this is God the King, making a covenant with His people, Israel.

 i.
 “In the ancient Near East it was customary for legal treaties to conclude with passages containing blessings upon those who observed the enactments, and curses upon those who did not.”
 (Harrrison)

-d.
+b.
 I will set My tabernacle among you, and My soul shall not abhor you.
 I will walk among you and be your God, and you shall be My people: The best promises are saved for last: First, that Israel would enjoy a special relationship with God.
 If not for this, all the material blessings described previously would be empty.

 i.
 When Israel walked after the LORD, these blessings were real; one example of this is when the Queen of Sheba came to Solomon and saw a nation so blessed, she knew it had to be of God (1 Kings 10:1-13).

-e.
+c.
 I have broken the bands of your yoke and made you walk upright: This final blessing speaks of freedom and dignity.
 This passage almost feels like the New Testament, God proclaims the liberty of His people and then invites them to walk in it.

 ‘But if you do not obey Me, and do not observe all these commandments, and if you despise My statutes, or if your soul abhors My judgments, so that you do not perform all My commandments, but break My covenant, I also will do this to you: I will even appoint terror over you, wasting disease and fever which shall consume the eyes and cause sorrow of heart.
 And you shall sow your seed in vain, for your enemies shall eat it.
 I will set My face against you, and you shall be defeated by your enemies.
 Those who hate you shall reign over you, and you shall flee when no one pursues you.